FayonaC/dit355-distributedsystems-documentation/README.md

 One of our forces is the group member’s knowledge of certain technologies.
 We chose to work with technologies that we have used before and are comfortable with, even if there are other technologies that might suit the system better.
 This leads to another one of our forces: time.
 Since the system has to be delivered by a certain date, we did not feel that we had the time to properly research and learn new technologies to use for this system.

 The initial use case diagram was created to get an overview of what functions the system should have.
 As the system evolved, the diagram was updated to reflect the requirement changes, and also our new design decisions.

+Because of the project requirement of having four components, and the functionality of the system, we created the following components: Dentist, Booking, Availability, and Frontend.
+These requirements impacted what responsibilities and functionality we gave the different components.

 We knew from the start that we were going to use publish-subscribe since using a middleware based on the MQTT protocol was a requirement for this project.
 This would be our core architectural style as this is used by all of the components in the system.